aswolf/aswolf.github.io/notes.md

 Welcome to my online research notebook.
 I intend to store a set of notes here useful for my own research and student mentoring.

-The notes are organized by tags. **Click on a tag to jump down to a sorted list of relevant pages.** Since notes are continuously updated, the dates reflect the most recent modification.
+The notes are organized by tags. **Click on a tag to jump down to a sorted list of relevant pages.**

 <ul class="tags">
 {% for tag in site.tags %}